 Some visitors want to share your content with their social media followers and connections.

 There are plenty of free and paid social sharing plugins for WordPress, the most popular blogging platform.
-We use one called Social Warfare.
+We use a lightweight plugin called Scriptless Social Sharing.

 Only writing about topics directly connected to your business

 The Hartford is an insurance company.
 The company’s blog, Smallbiz Ahead, has a variety of categories that have little to do with insurance, including: Business Management; Managing Employees; and Marketing.
 These topics are of value to The Hartford’s audience: small business owners and managers.